SuryaTej216/Flight_Management_System/README.md

    - Age
 - Once all details are entered, the system will assign a seat and confirm the booking, displaying a summary of the reservation.

-## Example Workflow for Cancelling Tickets:
+## Workflow for Cancelling Tickets:

 - Choose **Cancel Ticket** from the menu.
 - Enter the booking reference or the passenger details (like name or ID).